sanskrit/raw_etexts_english/blogs/manasataramgini/2007-07-01_the-padamala-mantra-of-chamunda.md

 +++
-title = "The padamAlA mantra ofxa0chAmuNDA"
+title = "The padamAlA mantra of chAmuNDA"

 +++
 The padamAlA of chAmuNDa is one of the celebrated mantra of the tantric